 Stress or anxiety caused by stress can produce cortisol, which can deplete the magnesium in the body.

 Author Adelle Davis wrote in “Let’s Have Healthy Children”.
-This is even a mild deficiency causes sensitivity to noise, nervousness, irritability, mental depression, confusion, twitching, trembling, apprehension, insomnia, muscle weakness and cramps in the toes, feet, legs or fingers.
+This is even a mild deficiency that causes sensitivity to noise, nervousness, irritability, mental depression, confusion, twitching, trembling, apprehension, insomnia, muscle weakness, and cramps in the toes, feet, legs, or fingers.
 Magnesium supplements prescribed based on an individual’s deficiency.
 Consult a physician, especially if you suffer from kidney problems, to establish a safe and effective dose.
 High doses can cause diarrhea, and very high doses can be toxic.
 Foods high in magnesium include green vegetables such as spinach, beans, peas, nuts, seeds, and whole unrefined grains.

 Calcium conjunction with magnesium